-A linear park / trail system can be part of a Neighborhood and Community Park or be on its own and should include a bench and waste receptacle at a rate of 1 / 300 lineal meters of trail, plus one bench and waste receptacle at trail heads and intersections.
+A linear park / trail system can be part of a Neighborhood and Community Park or be on its own and should include a bench and waste receptacle at a rate of 1 / 300 linear metres of trail, plus one bench and waste receptacle at trail heads and intersections.

-Dog dispenser w/signage shall be provided at the trail heads and the midway distance lineal trail/park systems where they exceed 300 lineal meters.
+Dog dispenser w/signage shall be provided at the trail heads and the midway distance linear trail/park systems where they exceed 300 linear metres.